Mohammedan SC (Kolkata): The golden period (1931–1947)

 One of the club officials, CA Aziz concentrated on creating a strong team through modern strategies and was one of the only Indians to first realise the importance of playing in boots.
-Aziz recruited Mohun Bagan rejects like Kaleh Khan and Hafiz Rahid in 1931, and also players from different parts of India were gradually brought in, often in the name of religion.
-Players like Masum, Mahiuddin and Rahmat came from Bangalore, while Jumma Khan arrived from North-West Frontier Province, thus forming a truly cosmopolitan team.
+Aziz recruited Mohun Bagan rejects like Kalu Khan and Hafiz Rashid in 1931, and also players from different parts of India were gradually brought in, often in the name of religion.
 The whole team had a Muslim core, with no players outside the community.
 This helped Aziz to create unmatched unity in his squad which showed on and off the field.
-In 1933, Mohammedan qualified for the premier division of CFL for the first time in its history by topping the second division.
+In 1933, Mohammedan qualified for the premier division of CFL for the first time in its history by topping the second division, under the captainship of Habibullah Bahar Chowdhury.

 Under the captaincy of Khurshid Anwar, Mohammedan became the first native club to capture the CFL title in 1934, in their very first year in top division.
 In March 1935, he was unanimously elected as the General Secretary of the club for the second time and in October that year he organised a successful tour to Rangoon, Mandalay, Maymyo, Colombo, Galle, Kandy, Madras, Bangalore and Mysore for the football team.
 That year, the captain's armband was handed over to the young and charismatic Abbas Mirza and later in the summer, Mohammedan recruited goalkeeper Osman Jan from Crescent Club in Delhi.
 With Osman Jan under the bar, Taj Mohammad and Jumma Khan, were part of a strong and formidable back-line.
-The trio of Rahim, Hafiz Rashid and Rahmat led the goalscoring duties and, Rashid and Rahim would go on to become the league's top scorer in 1935 with 16 goals and 1938 with 18 goals respectively.
 Along with new and young recruits every year, two defining names remained constant in the team – Syed Abdus Samad, who joined in 1933, and Mohammed Salim, who returned for a second spell in 1934.
 In 1936, Mohammedan became the first all-Indian team since 1911 to win IFA Shield by defeating Calcutta CFC in the final by 2–1 with goals from Rashid Jr. and Rahim.
 With their third league win that year, they also became the first Indian club to win the League-Shield "double".
 During this time, Salim took trials at Celtic FC, and was selected for the team but after playing two friendlies in Scottish Football Alliance, he returned to Mohammedan being homesick, even though being offered contracts from Celtic as well as from clubs in Germany.
 Thus, he became the first Indian to play for a foreign club.
 From 1934 to 1938, Mohammedan won the league for record five consecutive times and missed out the title only once in 1939 from 1934 to 1941, when they declined to play in protest against IFA.
-By this time Mohammedan became the undisputed Invincibles of CFL and football in India was no more only about the British against the Indians but also the Hindus (via Mohun Bagan and East Bengal Club) versus the Muslims.